rafaykhn76/Superstore-SQL-Analysis/README.md

 17. Which sub-categories have total profit greater than 50,000?
 18. Which products have a negative total profit?
 19. Which customers have total sales greater than the average customer sales?
-20. How can products be ranked by total sales within each category?
+20. Within each category, rank the products by their total sales, with the highest-selling product ranked #1.

 ---